raaifr/Addarr/README.md

 - `/help`: gives an overview of all the commands with their action
 - `/auth`: authenticate the chat to use this bot
+- `/notify`: this create notification profiles for telegram in radarr/sonarr.
+Users will then be notified when the media they added has been downloaded
 - `/start`: start adding a series or movie to Sonarr/Radarr
 - `/delete`: remove a series or movie from Sonarr/Radarr
 - `/movie` (en-us) - `/film` (nl-be, it-it, de-de, fr-fr) - `/file` (pt-pt) - `/Película` (es-es): start adding a movie to Radarr
-- `/series` (en-us) - `/serie` (nl-be, it-it, pt-pt, es-es, de-de, fr-fr) : start adding a series to Sonarr
+- `/series` (en-us) - `/serie` (nl-be, it-it, pt-pt, es-es, de-de, fr-fr) : start adding a series to Sonarr You can also pass the title after the command: `/movie dory`
 - `/allSeries`: receive a list of all the series on Sonarr
 - `/allMovies`: receive a list of all the movies on Radarr
 - `/transmission`: change the download/upload speed of Transmission from Temporary Speed Limit to normal or the other way around